-As of March 31, 2020, we had cash and cash equivalents and marketable securities, excluding restricted cash, of \$28.9 million and marketable securities of \$293.2 million.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations for at least the next 12 months.
+As of March 31, 2021, we had cash and cash equivalents and marketable securities, excluding restricted cash, of \$268.2 million.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the second half of 2023.

 In April 2016, we entered into the Term Loan to finance laboratory equipment purchases.
 In January 2019, we amended the Term Loan to increase our borrowing capacity from \$1.0 million to \$5.0 million.
 As amended, the Term Loan matures in January 2023.
-Under the Term Loan, we will make interest-only payments through January 2020 and 36 equal monthly payments of principal plus accrued interest thereafter through January 2023.
-As of March 31, 2020, our outstanding borrowings under the Term Loan were \$4.7 million.
+Under the Term Loan, we are obligated to make interest-only payments through January 2020 and 36 equal monthly payments of principal plus accrued interest thereafter through January 2023.
+As of March 31, 2021, our outstanding borrowings under the Term Loan were \$3.1 million.